Program purpose

 Federal award notices

-NPS anticipates that preliminary selection of projects will occur by:
+NPS anticipates that preliminary selection of projects will occur by November 1, 2024.

 Project period

 Projects cannot begin until a final application has been submitted and approved by NPS and an agreement between the applicant and the State has been signed.
-This process can take up to a year to complete after NPS preliminary award notices.
-The period of performance for these grants is typically from two to three years.
+Selected projects must submit a full application for NPS final review within one year of the announcement (Nov.
+1, 2025) to remain eligible for funding.
+Awards will be made upon NPS’s final review and approval of the full application.
+The period of performance for these grants is typically two to three years.

 How to apply